 This work was done under contract with the Yolo WRA in collaboration with its Mercury Subcommittee.
-Primary contacts are Tim O'Halloran (Yolo County Flood Control and Water Conservation District) and Cindy Tuttle (County of Yolo).
-Other Subcommittee members include Bob Schneider (Tuleyome) and Ann Brice (Yolo Basin Foundation).
+Primary contacts are Tim O'Halloran (Yolo County Flood Control and Water Conservation District) and Elisa Sabatini (County of Yolo), Bob Schneider (Tuleyome), and Ann Brice (Yolo Basin Foundation).